stevencurtis/SwiftCoding/LeetCode/Contests/216/README.md

 }
 ```

-we caculate whether the array meets the condition
+we calculate whether the array meets the condition

 ```swift
 if evenSum == oddSum { fairArrayCount += 1 }